mariosn-phys/dns-matlab-gpu/README.md

 Parameters
 ---------------
-(These have to be the same for the stored precalculated matrices to work correctly!)
+(These have to be the same with the ones used to precalculate the matrice to work correctly!)
 Re | Reynolds number,
 dt | time step,
 a  | Fundamental Wavenumber in x,